openseattle/hack-to-end-homelessness/participate.md

 We are committed to making it possible for anyone to attend this event who wants to hack with us!
 The $100 reflects a fraction of the costs, most of which have been covered by the organizing team.
 We set this price based on the estimated cost of the space and 7 meals per participant.

-Thanks to many generous donors, we are able to offer scholarships to those in need, resulting in a functioning pay-what-you-can system.
-If you or anyone you know would like to participate but cannot afford the registration fees, please drop us a line at contact@hacktoendhomelessness.com.
-We promise a speedy response.
+Thanks to many generous donors, we're able to offer discounted tickets through a pay-what-you-can system.
+Discounted tickets will be available until noon on Friday May 2nd.

 [Click here to register.](http://www.eventbrite.com/e/hack-to-end-homelessness-seattle-tickets-11125365267)